Proudly Serving Arizona families since 1996

 Air conditioning in the desert versus humid climates will look and feel different.
 Humidity does affect how we perceive temperature.
 Because we can’t sweat as much in high humidity due to the moisture in the air, we feel warmer than the temperature suggests.

 You can take this into account when adjusting your thermostat.
 For desert climates like Arizona, the air will be only minimally affected by humidity.

 Extra Tips for Lowering Your Air Conditioning or Heating Bill

-For winter months, try:
+For setting your heater in the winter months, try: